 11. Crunch time

-A way of saying that something has reached a critical period or a point in time when something must be done - even it if extremely difficult to achieve.
+To say that something has reached a critical period, or a point in time when something must be done — even if it's extremely difficult to achieve.

 Meaning that time is running out to complete a task.

 Example: "Look, it getting late, and we must get the painting finished today.
 Times a-wasting."